ianrios/pythonETL-reactCRUD/docs/Assignment3.md

 # Assignment 3 - Working with APIs

-- [ ] start the docker container with the provided Postgres database. `docker-compose up db -d`
+- [x] start the docker container with the provided Postgres database. `docker-compose up db -d`
-- database will automatically be populated with a `interview_db.covid_state_stats` table - confirm this
-  - [ ] connect to the database to make sure the table is there and has data.
+- [ ] database will automatically be populated with a `interview_db.covid_state_stats` table - confirm this and connect to the database to make sure the table is there and has data.
-- [ ] install the project's dependencies, then run the flask application:
+- [x] install the project's dependencies, then run the flask application:
 ```sh
 $ python -m api